Songzanlin Monastery at first light, mirrored in the wetland below

 Before the buses arrive.

 The monastery sits above a wetland reserve, and the photograph everyone wants is the reflection from across the water at first light.
-The viewing point opens at sunrise; the day-tour buses arrive around 8:30.
+The viewing point opens at sunrise; the day-tour buses arrive around 08:30.
 We take you at the right hour and bring tea.
+The exposure window is short.
+The gold leaf comes alive for about thirty minutes.

 Inside the main hall.

 Six monks lead the morning prayer in the main assembly hall.
-It runs around an hour, low chanting, butter-lamp light.
+It runs about an hour: low chanting, butter-lamp light.
 We brief you on the protocols before we go in.
-You sit at the back, you don't photograph, and you stay until the abbot leaves.
+You sit at the back, you do not photograph, you stay until the abbot leaves.
+It is a working monastery, not a performance.

 3. Pudacuo at altitude